JakeHerb/PocketDeck/README.md

 [X] Add animation to player hand, allowing as many cards as the user wants, and ability to hide the hand

-[ ] Improve hand animations that change depending on the users device.
+[X] Improve hand animations that change depending on the users device.

+[ ] Add ability to detect users touching specific cards, and react accordingly

-[ ] Get rid of buttons, allowing the user to place cards by interacting with the deck
+[ ] Get rid of buttons

 [ ] Allow user to place cards on their "table"